zhen0/JGWebsite/expo.md

 This was on the master branch from git.
 I’d committed a version that I knew was working and now it’s not.
 What the heck???!!!

-At this point I’ve decided to let the issue percolate at the back of my mind while I work on other problems...
+At this point I’ve decided to let the issue percolate at the back of my mind while I work on my Grace Hopper projects.
+But I'll be returning to tackle this again!